prsai/ibotg/README.md

 @username to ~irnick~ forms.
 You must update the contact list file with the new telegram_name and/or username of the contact as well because the changes made with chcon will not be persistent if ibotg is restarted.

+    !list

+Will show the list of the live contacts that ibotg keeps, including the changes made by "!chcon" command in runtime.

 Media support
 -------------